taylorren/on-china/ccp.md

 This approach is still widely used today, while the purpose is less on retainting loyalty than on containing deviations.

-## 投名状 (tou ming zhuang)
+## 投名状 (Tou Ming Zhuang, Manifestation of Allegiance)

-TMZ is a common act when someone tried to join a gang/"illegal group, he/she had to do something to prove that the purpose of his/her request was genuine.
-Normally, the gang master will ask him to kill one person (so that his hand is blooded); by committing a homocide (or other similar unforgivable crimes), there will be no good for this guy to turn back on the gang later.
-Thus, loyalty is maintained.
+TMZ is a common act when someone tried to join a gang/"illegal group", he/she had to do something to prove that the purpose of his/her request was genuine.
+Normally, the gang master will ask him to kill one person (so that his hand is blooded).
+By committing a homocide (or other similar unforgivable crimes), there will be no good for this guy to turn back on the gang later.
+Thus, "loyalty" is proved and maintained.

+But is this to be called loyalty?
+Or is it just a subjection out of fear and intimidation?
+I believe so.

+My logic goes like this： he has no where to go;